-- 20.1 States must ensure that all persons under their care and custody, and all persons in institutionalized settings, are guaranteed access to health goods, facilities, services and technologies, without discrimination and on the basis of free and informed consent, in accordance with para.
-11.1 - During a public health emergency, States must, in addition to para.
-20.1, take all necessary measures to minimize or eliminate the public health threat to persons in institutionalized settings and in custody, with full respect of the Mandela rules, including through: - a. the supervised early release and/or commute of both pre-trial detention and prison sentences, particularly when such measures are considered effective to prevent the spread of the illness or medical condition; and - b. the immediate transfer of persons to specialized institutions or to civil hospitals where specialized surgery or treatment is needed. - Where the participation of private actors in respect of the care of persons in custody and in institutions has been authorized by a State, that State must ensure, including through regulation and monitoring, that any such participation does not constitute a threat to entitlements in para.
-11.1
+- 20.1 States must ensure that all persons under their care and custody and all persons in institutional settings are guaranteed access to health goods, facilities, services and technologies, without discrimination and on the basis of free and informed consent, in accordance with para.
+11.1. - 20.2 During a public health emergency, States must, in addition to para.
+20.1, take all necessary measures to minimize or eliminate the public health threat to persons in institutional settings and in custody, with full respect of the United Nations Standard Minimum Rules for the Treatment of Prisoners (Nelson Mandela Rules), including through: - a. the supervised early release and/or commutation of both pre-trial detention and prison sentences, particularly when such measures are considered effective to prevent the spread of the illness or medical condition; and - b. the immediate transfer of persons to specialized institutions or to civil hospitals where specialized surgery or treatment is needed. - 20.3 Where the participation of private actors in respect of the care of persons in custody and in institutional settings has been authorized by a State, that State must ensure, including through regulation and monitoring, that any such participation does not constitute a threat to entitlements in para.
+11.1.

-VI.
-EXTRATERRITORIAL OBLIGATIONS IN THE CONTEXT OF PUBLIC HEALTH EMERGENCIES
+V. EXTRATERRITORIAL OBLIGATIONS IN THE CONTEXT OF PUBLIC HEALTH EMERGENCIES